Acylation/Acylation/README.md

-- 👋 Hi, I’m @Acylation
-- 👀 I’m interested in ...
-- 🌱 I’m currently major in chemistry
+- 👋 Hi, I’m @Acylation, a junior student major in chemistry.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Acylation/Acylation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.